epics-containers/pvi/docs/how-to/write-a-formatter.rst

 .. literalinclude:: ../../src/pvi/_format/base.py
     :pyobject: Formatter

-The format function takes in a device, which is a list of components obtained from our deserialised device.yaml file.
-A prefix, which is the pv prefix of the device.
-And a path, which is the output destination for the generated screen file.
+The format function takes in a device: a list of components obtained from our deserialised device.yaml file, A prefix: the pv prefix of the device, and a path: the output destination for the generated screen file.

 With a formatter defined, we now can start to populate this by defining the screen dependencies.